 Change to cancellation policy

 If you wish to cancel, we now require a minimum notice of 4 calendar weeks before a retreat is due to take place, in order that a refund will be possible.
+All deposits are non-refundable and non-transferable in any circumstances.
+If you cancel and we can't replace you, you will be required to pay half the total cost of the retreat.
+Please let us know as soon as possible if you need to cancel, as there may be other people waiting for a place on the retreat to become available.
 It will still be on the basis that we can the fill your space.

 However, if Rivendell has to cancel your retreat due to increased Covid restrictions, then you will be given the option of a refund, to transfer your money to another retreat, or to perhaps offer a donation.